Focus On Fleece: Tips for Marketing Your Fiber

 When it comes to the fiber produced by their livestock each year, however, few breeders have any type of marketing program.
-Some send part or their entire annual clip to AFCNA to support the national cooperative, which is, of course, a very important use.
+Some send part or their entire annual clip to a fiber pool, which is, of course, a very important use.
 However, there are many ways for a farm to profit directly from its fleece production that most breeders seem to ignore or overlook.
 However, income from fiber sales could contribute significantly to a farm’s profitability.
 You work hard to improve the fiber produced by your alpacas; it’s time to take advantage of what that offers to your farm in terms of income and sustainability.

 Well in advance of the eventual transition of this industry from a primarily livestock production industry to a commodities industry, wise breeders will have positioned their farms to be competitive in the marketplace by developing and implementing an active and profitable fleece marketing program.
 This article will offer some guidelines and suggestions for beginning or improving your annual fiber sales to give you the chance to be among the leaders in the emerging commodity market.